taisuke-j/progress-ring-component/readme.md

 This component works reactively in a unidirectional fashion.
 When the `percentage` changes, it stops the current animation and resumes it with new percentage.
 There is pre-defined color scheme (`red (< 25%)` -> `yellow (< 50%)` -> `blue (< 75%)` -> `green (>= 75%)`).

+This component is **framework agnostic**.
+It works with React, Vue, Angular or even without any Javascript framework.

 ![Demo 2](docs/images/demo-2.gif)

 <!--